top of page

 Keep moisture and air out while allowing your home to move the way it should.

-Not every home needs a full re-chink.
+Not every home requires a full re-chinking project.
 In many cases, targeted repairs are the right approach.
-The key is knowing where the system is starting to break down and addressing it early.
+The key is identifying where the system is beginning to break down and addressing those areas before larger issues develop.

 Draft Control